julhoang/Notella/README.md

 ## Current Functionalities

-1. Persistent Website highlights (highlights are restored upon website revisit)
-2. Easier to add highlights: Select text --> Pick your highlight color inside the tool tip or Right Click!
+✔️ Persistent Website highlights (highlights are restored upon website revisit) ✔️ Easy to add highlights: Select text --> Pick your highlight color inside the tool tip or right click and select highlight option
-3. Color-code any articles with yellow, green, blue and pink.
+✔️ Color-code any articles with yellow, green, blue and pink.
-4. Add Tags to each articles
+✔️ Add Tags to each articles
+✔️ Assign Project for better organization
+✔️ Add personal notes to each article
-5. Contents are sorted by appearance on original website
+✔️ Contents are sorted by appearance on original website
-6. Allow adding tag to article inside pop-up.

-## Future Update/Functionalities
+## Upcoming Updates

-1. Add personal notes to each article
-2. Delete individual highlights
+- Delete individual highlights
-3. PDF highlights
-4. Allow adding quick notes to article inside pop-up.
-5. Change highlight color
+- Change highlight color
+- PDF highlights

 ## Attributions